danhammer/web-mapping/lecture7/lecture7.md

         ![](http://i.imgur.com/nkD6RvU.png)

         ```sql
-        SELECT ST_Intersection(
-            watersheds.the_geom_webmercator,
-            gsa.the_geom_webmercator
-          ) AS the_geom_webmercator
-        FROM watersheds, gsas_union as gsa
+        INSERT answer INTO here
         ```

     - How many watersheds have some portion that covers the groundwater basins *within* the county boundaries?

 #### Thank you!!

 It has been such a pleasure to spend time with you all this semester.
 There is literally no one in this class that I don't like.
-Except maybe Andrew.
-Just kidding, Andrew!
 Please keep me posted on what you do with these skills!